 Read more about stamp duty:

 Some conveyancing solicitors in Cromer offer their services on a price per hour basis others work on a fixed fee.

-Our panel of expert solicitors work on a fixed fee basis, with no unexpected 'add-ons'.
+Your expert solicitor will work on a fixed fee basis, with no unexpected 'add-ons'.
 Your conveyancing quote will set out exactly what you will pay when your home sale or purchase completes.

 If, for any reason at all, your home sale or purchase does not go ahead, you have the peace of mind of our No Sale, No Fee guarantee.

 I'm buying a property in Cromer - what searches do I need?